matrix.org/content/security-disclosure-policy.md

 +++ title = "Security Disclosure Policy" +++

 Matrix.org greatly appreciates investigative work into security vulnerabilities carried out by well-intentioned, ethical security researchers.
-We follow the practice of responsible disclosure in order to best protect Matrix's user base from the impact of security issues.
+We follow the practice of coordinated vulnerability disclosure in order to best protect Matrix's user base from the impact of security issues.
 On our side, this means:

 • We will respond to security incidents as a priority.